-Facilities Inspections - Routine facilities inspections will be conducted by the Director of Maintenance with the assistance of the Chief Safety Officer to identify hazardous conditions of the facilities and hazardous behaviors of the employees.
-The inspections will be documented in writing and reported to the Agency's Safety Team.

-- Bus Stop Inspections Bus stops will be inspected at least annually to identify unsafe conditions and ADA compliance issues.
+- Facilities Inspections Routine facilities inspections will be conducted by the Director of Maintenance with the assistance of the Chief Safety Officer to identify hazardous conditions of the facilities and hazardous behaviors of the employees.
+The inspections will be documented in writing and reported to the Agency's Safety Team. - Bus Stop Inspections Bus stops will be inspected at least annually to identify unsafe conditions and ADA compliance issues.
 The inspection will be documented in writing.
-The Director of Maintenance and the Chief Safety Officer will be responsible for ensuring the inspections are completed, and the reports transmitted to the General Manager. - Pre-Trip and Post-Trip Vehicle Inspections Pre-Operation vehicle inspections are conducted for every Agency revenue vehicle prior to its operation.
+The Operation Manager will ensure the inspections are completed, and the reports transmitted to the General Manager. - Pre-Trip and Post-Trip Vehicle Inspections Pre-Operation vehicle inspections are conducted for every Agency revenue vehicle prior to its operation.
 The pre-trip and post-trip inspections are collected by the Director of Maintenance and items needing correction tracked in the RTA program. - Routine Preventative Maintenance Vehicle Inspections Routine preventative maintenance vehicle inspections are conducted in accordance with the vehicle manufacturer's instructions.
 The inspections are documented and tracked in the RTA program.